FAQs

 • I have never had to purchase a cemetery monument, where do I begin?

 This is a very good question.
 We tell our families to take time and walk around the cemetery and examine the many different sizes, colors and shapes of monuments available.
-Pay close attention to the craftsmanship and quality of the carvings, etchings, and lettering fonts available.
+Pay close attention to the craftsmanship and quality of the carvings, etchings, and lettering fonts available on each headstone.
 Understand that your memorial requires careful thought and planning.

 • We've received many letters and brochures from various memorial companies.
 How does a family know which company is the most reputable?

-There are several qualities you should look for when choosing a memorial company:
+There are several qualities you should look for when choosing a company for your memorial gravestone:

 Your primary concern should be with how they treat you.
-A company does not have your best interest at heart, they will pressure you into making a hasty decision or a decision based on price; they will call on you uninvited, or they many call you shortly after your family’s funeral.
+If a company does not have your best interest at heart, they will pressure you into making a hasty decision or a decision based on price.
 A reputable company like Schneider Monument will never pressure you to make a decision with which you are not confident.
-We will not harass you during your time of grieving.
 We will always treat you with respect.

 You will also want to look for a well-established company.
-You should feel comfortable knowing the company you are working with will be around for many years to come, should anything happen to your memorial.
-Schneider Monument was established in 1935 and has been proudly serving families throughout Wisconsin for over 35 years and will continue to serve our community for many years to come!
+You should feel comfortable knowing the company you are going to work with will be around for 10-20 years, and more, should anything happen to your memorial.
+Schneider Monument Company was established in 1935, serving families throughout Wisconsin for nearly a century!

 • Our loved one was cremated.
 Do we still need to purchase a memorial?